The Windmill Turns Both Ways

 "Please don't start blaming yourself for that now," Kakashi said, knowingly but a little exasperatedly.
 "The you in this timeline has already done that enough."

 "Fortunately, you weren't in the village at the time," Tsunade said.
-"Naruto," she added tenderly, stooping down in front of his chair to look him in the face, "Because of you, the village wasn't wiped out entirely—"
+"Naruto," she added gently, stooping down in front of his chair to look him in the face, "Because of you, the village wasn't wiped out entirely—"

 Naruto stared at her, eyes wide.
 "But… wait.
 Am I really that strong?
 The villagers I met this morning were saying the same thing."